 If silicone breast implants rupture, what are the possible complications?

 Ruptured silicone breast implants can cause breast pain or changes in the contour or shape of the breast.
-Ruptured silicone breast implants aren't thought to cause breast cancer, reproductive problems or connective tissue disease, such as rheumatoid arthritis.
+However, ruptured silicone breast implants aren't thought to cause breast cancer, reproductive problems or connective tissue disease, such as rheumatoid arthritis.

-When a silicone breast implant is placed in your body, fibrous tissue (capsule) forms around the implant.
+When a silicone breast implant is placed in your body, fibrous tissue called a capsule forms around the implant.
 If the implant ruptures, it might go unnoticed because any free silicone tends to remain trapped in the surrounding tissue.
 This is known as a silent rupture.

 It's possible, however, for the fibrous tissue to become inflamed.
 Additional scar tissue might form as well.
 This can lead to: